Skip to content

 • In a medium bowl, combine flour, baking soda and salt.
 Set aside.

-• Slowly add the dry ingredients to the wet, while mixing with a wooden spoon.
+• Slowly add the dry ingredients to the wet, mix just until combined.

 Equipment